gisikw/obsidian-hext/test-vault/Hext Roadmap.md

 - [ ] Generate a static SVG that auto-replaces code snippets
 - [ ] Add testing infrastructure
 - [ ] Enable hot-reloading
+- [ ] Extract the mapMap to a cache singleton

 %% kanban:settings